Tricentis/qTest.Integration.Pulse/README.md

 <p align="center"><img width="100%" src="https://github.com/QASymphony/pulse-community/blob/master/blob/Pulse%20&%20Scenario%20Workflow%20Diagram.png?raw=true"></p>

 <p align="center"><img width="100%" src="https://github.com/QASymphony/pulse-community/blob/master/blob/Pulse%20&%20Tosca%20Workflow%20Diagram.png?raw=true"></p>
-* It should be noted that this integration is much different than either the native qTest or the Launch Universal Agent integrations with Tosca, and thus are not compatible.
+* It should be noted that this integration is much different than either the native qTest or the Launch Universal Agent integrations with Tosca, and thus they are NOT cross-compatible.

 ## Getting Started

 For a BDD workflow, please review the [Pulse documentation](https://support.tricentis.com/community/manuals_detail.do?lang=en&version=On-Demand&module=Tricentis%20qTest%20On-Demand&url=resources/home.htm) for examples of how to set up a workflow and use Constants.
-Please bear in mind that the stock rules in the Pulse v9.1 repository are NOT compatible with the rules in this respository due to updated standards and nomenclatures.
+Please bear in mind that the stock rules in the [Pulse v9.1 repository](https://github.com/QASymphony/PulseRules_v9.1) mentioned by the documentation are NOT compatible with the rules in this respository due to updated standards and nomenclatures.

 For a webinar that features a live demonstration of the above workflow, please go [here](https://www.tricentis.com/resources/improve-quality-in-devops-pipelines-with-agile-test-management/).